gSchool/ada-developer-skills/00-welcome-to-ada/07-wk01-study-like-a-programmer.md

 We recommend trying to review material...

-- At the end of every day for 15 minutes
 - At the end of every week for 30 minutes
 - At the end of every project for 15 minutes

+At the end of every day, try writing down...

+- **What did you learn today that stood out to you?**
+- Write down everything you know about the concepts covered today
+- Questions about the concepts you can come up with

 #### A note about "knowing things" as programmers